odorgergo/odorgergo.github.io/_pages/about.md

 **SLORA: Sick Leave On the Rise in Austria (2026-2028)**

-I am excited to be a co-PI on the Data:Research:Austria (ÖAW) project [Sick Leave On the Rise in Austria (SLORA)](https://slora-project.github.io/), where we study respiratory disease-related sick leave in Austria using data-driven epidemic modelling.
+I am excited to be a co-PI on the [Sick Leave On the Rise in Austria (SLORA)](https://slora-project.github.io/) project, funded by the Data:Research:Austria (ÖAW) program, where we study respiratory disease-related sick leave in Austria using data-driven epidemic modelling.
+The project combines administrative and survey data from the Austrian Micro Data Center, vaccination data, sick leave data, and wastewater surveillance data.

 **SNSF Postdoc Mobility Fellow (2022-2024)**